LuisGiraldo86/LuisGiraldo86/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Master's in Computer Science at IIT Kharagpur.
+- 🔭 I'm currently doing a postdoc at the Center for Genetic Epidemiology at Universitätsklinikum Tübingen, :de:.
+- 🎓 I'M PhD in Mathematical Engineering by Carlos III University of Madrid
 - 📝 I write in-depth, long-form articles on my website [theenthusiast.dev](https://theenthusiast.dev), accumulating over 20k views within just 2 months.
 - 🌐 Proud member of the [Hackernoon Blogging Fellowship](https://hackernoon.com/), contributing to the tech community.
 - ✍️ Content Writer at [freeCodeCamp](https://www.freecodecamp.org/), gearing up to share valuable insights with the global coding community.